TimNEverett/supaqueue/readme.md

 ### The `supaqueue` Edge Function

-This edge function is added to your supabase project folder and deployed.
-This function formats the information from the relevant tables to make an edge function call defined in the queue.
-It also updates the status of the current_job table and captures if the api call was successful or not.
+This edge function is deployed to your project.
+The function formats the information from the relevant tables to make an edge function call defined in the queue.
+It also updates the status of the current_job table and captures if the edge function call was successful or not.

+NOTE: the `supabase service role key` is by default added as a bearer token when calling your edge function.
+This means if your edge function uses that token to instantiate a supabase client, it will bypass RLS.

 ## Installation